Frequently Asked Questions

 Can I upload a film using this archive material to YouTube?

-No. Under the terms of the license, this archive material is licensed solely for use on your course.
+No. Under the terms of the license, this archive material is licensed solely for use on your course and screening at film festivals.

 Can I screen my film at film festivals?